AntonioOnwu/CodeAlarm/README.md

 ## Description

-This is a mobile alarm clock application that forces users to solve Computer Science questions to turn off the alarm.
-It is used to increase users' promptness and understanding of important Computer Science concepts.
+This is a mobile alarm clock application that forces users to correctly answer Computer Science questions to turn off the alarm.
+It is used to increase users' promptness and understanding of important programing fundementals.

 - React Native
+- Python

 [Back To The Top]